Skip Navigation

 Reading Disorder: A Picture’s Worth a Billion Words

 This presentation on Reading Disorder will give an overview of the disorder as well as demonstrate proven strategies for helping children with reading disorders.
-Presenter: Kristin Lane, Orton-Gillingham Fellow of The Fletcher School.
+Presenter: Kristin Lane, Fellow/OGA of The Fletcher School.

 This presentation on Written Expression Disorder will give an overview of the disorder as well as address technologies for working with children who are struggling with written expression.
 Presenter: Hannah Harrison, Ph.D.